We are accustomed to viewing photography in terms of the relationship of light, composition and subject matter.

 I think of myself more as a digital artist than a pure photographer and try to think in the three planes that Freemen mentions.
 I see the object, I hopefully produce a good photographic image and then I create a new entity via my imagination and digital editing, I do so by following my curiosity and sense of the aesthetic to move the object beyond the realm of reality to an altered reality, a different or enhanced perception if you will.The end result is a juxtaposition of existing elements in the original photo to an artistic rendering and sometimes edgy expression of my eclectic imagination.

-I have been doing photographic art, both representational and interpretative for three years now and have hung my work in 10 galleries in the Denver metro area.
+I have been doing photographic art, both representational and interpretative for seven years now and have hung my work in 10 galleries in the Denver metro area.and several in SW Florida.

 For representational photography, my preference is close ups and macro photos. to show the world we usually pass by.
 I am basically self taught.
 I enjoy putting quotes to much of my work to display the world with a new perception, thus my love of posters.